A/N: Warning for more violence in this chapter.

 But then, maybe it was just the head wound.

-Without his weapon, Tag was left wide open, barely able to put up a fight when the newcomer grabbed him by the hair, yanked Tag’s head down, and brought his knee up until it met the man’s face.
-Tag collapsed onto the ground, motionless.
+Losing his weapon left Tag wide open and barely able to put up a fight when the man grabbed him by the hair, yanked his head down, and brought his knee up until it met the Tag’s face.
+The thief collapsed onto the ground, motionless.

 Gareth squinted.
 “Did you kill him?”

-“No. At least, I don’t think so.”
-The man glanced at the other brother’s body, where long fingers of blood were snaking along the ground toward him, reaching for him.
+“No. I don’t think so, anyway.”
+The man glanced at the brother’s body, where long fingers of blood snaked along the ground toward him, reaching for him.
 “I try to limit myself to one murder a day.
 Are you alright?”

 The man’s voice sounded familiar, as did his accent— it was the softer, rounded accent of the north.
-Gareth peered up at the man, trying to place him, but the alley was dark and his right eye was swelling shut.
+Gareth peered up at the man, trying to place him, but the alley was dark and his right eye was beginning to swell shut.
 “I will be, thanks to you.”

-The man hummed and retrieved his sword, a sleek, narrow thing that he wiped off and tucked easily into a sheath at his hip.
-When he started toward Gareth, Gareth shrank back, and the man stilled.
-“Come, it’s alright,” he said, his voice gentle.
-“I want to check your injuries.”
+The man hummed and retrieved his sword, a sleek, narrow thing that he wiped off and tucked into a sheath at his hip.
+When he started toward Gareth, Gareth shrank back, and the man slowed, held his hands up between them.
+“Come on, it’s alright,” he said, voice gentle.
+“I only want to check your injuries.”

 “Can I trust you?”